 The first-ever Sotheby’s Prize was awarded in Fall 2017 to a Nasher Museum exhibition planned for 2019, Pop América, 1965-1975.
 The Nasher is one of…

-Pop América will feature nearly 100 works by a network of Latino/a and Latin American Pop artists connecting Argentina, Brazil, Chile, Colombia, Cuba, Mexico, Peru, Puerto Rico and the United States, introducing new historical frameworks that will reshape debates over Pop’s political neutrality, social inclusiveness and aesthetic innovations in the United States.
+Pop América features nearly 100 works by a network of Latino/a and Latin American Pop artists connecting Argentina, Brazil, Chile, Colombia, Cuba, Mexico, Peru, Puerto Rico and the United States, introducing new historical frameworks that will reshape debates over Pop’s political neutrality, social inclusiveness and aesthetic innovations in the United States.

 The artists in the exhibition create a vital dialogue that crosses national borders, and include Judith Baca, Luis Cruz Azaceta, Jorge de la Vega, Andy Warhol and Roy Lichtenstein, among others.
 United by the common use of Pop’s rich visual strategies, the artists made bold contributions to conceptualism, performance and new media art, as well as social protest, justice movements and debates about freedom.

-Pop América will open October 4, 2018, in San Antonio, Texas, at the McNay Art Museum, which is partnering with the Nasher Museum to stage the exhibition, and run until January 13, 2019.
-The exhibition will be on view at the Nasher Museum from February 21 through July 21, 2019, before traveling to the Block Museum at Northwestern University in Evanston, Illinois,from September 21 through December 8, 2019.
+Pop América opened on October 4, 2018, in San Antonio, Texas, at the McNay Art Museum, which is partnering with the Nasher Museum to stage the exhibition, and run until January 13, 2019.
+The exhibition will be on view at the Nasher Museum from February 21 through July 21, 2019, before traveling to the Block Museum at Northwestern University in Evanston, Illinois, from September 21 through December 8, 2019.